Program overview

 • Clinical Nurse Specialist: Specialize in a specific area of nursing practice, providing expert advice and support to healthcare teams.

-• Public Health Nurse: Work in community settings to promote health education, disease prevention, and health policy advocacy.
+• Public Health Nurse: Work in community settings to promote health education, disease prevention, and health promotion initiatives.

-• Healthcare Administrator: Oversee nursing departments or healthcare facilities, managing operations, budgets, and staff.
+• Healthcare Administrator: Manage nursing departments or healthcare facilities, focusing on improving patient care and operational efficiency.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.